thetron/menumatic/README.md

-When designing Menumatic, I wanted a way in which I could remove navigation logic from the view all together, but also keep configuration to a bare minimum and (hopefully) sticking to the principle of 'convention-over-configuration'.
+When designing Menumatic, I wanted a way in which I could remove navigation logic from the view all together, but also keep configuration to a bare minimum and (hopefully) stick to the principle of 'convention-over-configuration'.

 Menumatic considers navigations to be more like models as opposed to